Children of the Windrush Generation: the pioneering DJs who paved the way for UK dance music

 Some of the most important DJs in the development of the UK scene are children of the Windrush generation.
-Revisit our 2018 feature that landed at the height of the Windrush scandal, and on the 70th anniversary of the Windrush ship arriving in the UK.
-Below DJ Mag's global editor, Carl Loben, talks to some of the black and mixed-race foundation DJs about their parents, racism, culture, and being pioneers in our beloved scene
+DJ Mag's editor-in-chief, Carl Loben, speaks to Black and mixed-race foundation DJs about their parents, racism, culture, and being pioneers in our beloved scene

 The British government encouraged immigration from commonwealth countries, because post-World War Two labour shortages meant that they needed people to work in the newly-created National Health Service, on the rebooted transport networks and so on.
 This influx of newly nationalised men and women who followed from the Caribbean in the subsequent years became known in the UK as the Windrush generation.